 Remember, even if you just have red gums or mild soreness and irritation right now, you may soon find your gums bleed when brushing your teeth if you don't address the underlying cause.

 Improving your oral hygiene may be enough to stop your gums from bleeding; otherwise, your dentist will need to perform a deep cleaning for truly healthy gums.
-In any case, regular dental checkups are the best way to detect and treat the problems that cause bleeding gums, red gums and other oral health issues.
+Regular dental checkups are the best way to detect and treat the problems that cause bleeding gums, red gums and other oral health issues.
+Find a dentist near you now by calling 866-383-0748.

 Why do my gums bleed when I brush my teeth?